awused/screenshotter/README.md

 ### Delegates

-Specify a program using `Delegate` inside an Override block to delegate directory naming to another program or script for a particular program. `Delegate` cannot be specified at the same time as `Format`
+Specify a program using `Delegate` inside an Override block to delegate directory naming to another program or script for a particular program.

 A delegate that exits with a non-zero status will be ignored and the next matching override will be attempted.